 In the later episode Pete, Part Two, faced with a T-Rex, Cat, with a voice that suggests he's soiling himself, says, "We are all... going to die!"

-In Criminal Minds when Prentiss realizes, as part of the investigation in "52 Pickup", that she's going to have to allow herself to be the target of an incredibly cheesy pick up artist in order to study his technique: "Oh, this is really gonna suck."
+When Prentiss realizes, as part of the investigation in "52 Pickup", that she's going to have to allow herself to be the target of an incredibly cheesy pick up artist in order to study his technique: "Oh, this is really gonna suck."

 Billy Flynn was also quite resigned to his fate when Morgan finally got to him at the end of "The Longest Night".

-In the pilot episode of Leverage, Parker says this exact phrase right before forcing herself to vomit in order to get the doctor's attention.
+In the pilot of Leverage, Parker says this exact phrase right before forcing herself to vomit in order to get the doctor's attention.

 In the final season of LOST, when Frank Lapidus realizes he's about to get brained by a huge metal submarine door with the full force of the ocean on the other side: "Aw, hell."